If you run an ethically-minded business, it makes sense to bank with a provider that shares your values.

-When it comes to business banking, the big High Street banks lead the charge – 83 per cent of the main accounts of small and medium-sized businesses are held by the ‘Big 5’.
+But when it comes to business banking, the big High Street banks have a monopoly – 83 per cent of the main accounts of small and medium-sized businesses are held by the ‘Big 5’.
 These are Barclays, Lloyds Banking Group, Santander, HSBC, and Natwest.

-Unfortunately, these big name banks are the top culprits for investing in practices that are harmful to the environment such as fossil fuels, tobacco, oil, or arms production.
+Unfortunately, these banks are the top culprits for investing in practices that are harmful to the environment such as fossil fuels, tobacco, oil, and/or arms production.

 In contrast, ethical banks have greener investment and lending policies and pay their fair share of tax.